New Zealand changed its two party system to partially

 The quickest distinction between proportional elections and district

 elections is the male/female ratio of elected officials.
 Before

 the change to incorporate a system of proportional elections, the

-national government of New Zealand had a female representation of
+100 seats of the national government of New Zealand had

-elected.
-The number of overall seats changed simultaneously from 100 to 120 and
+female representation occupy 21 seats.
+The number of overall seats changed in 1996 from 100 to 120 and